 - Jeb (F2P/P2P)

 Jeb is your go-to hero during Kill Event.
 His unique skill to decrease enemy’s Settlement Troop Lethality can save you a lot of troops from being lost forever (remember that when you attack someone’s HQ your lost troops don’t appear in the Enlistment Office).
+He’s also decent in PvP both during T2 Heroes introduction and, later on, once T3 are in.

 Timeline: ~2 months after T2 (~4 months from Day 0)